Skip to main content

 • API → REST + MCP for in-house tools and external systems.

-• SSO → OIDC, Azure AD, LDAP – just like basebox, but not only on the Enterprise tier.
+• SSO → OIDC, Azure AD, LDAP – just like basebox.

 8. SharePoint and Office: where CompanyGPT is clearly ahead

-For Microsoft-365-heavy organisations, two features are decisive – and neither is documented on basebox:
+For Microsoft-365-heavy organisations, two features are decisive – and CompanyGPT brings both natively:

 • SharePoint permission mirroring: companyRAG inherits SharePoint permissions 1:1 in the RAG search – users see only what they are allowed to see anyway.

-• Writing Office files: companyFILES generates Excel reports, Word templates and PowerPoints. basebox offers the “Ask your Excel/PDF/Word” apps in its app store – those are document-based chats, not real writing tools.
+• Writing Office files: companyFILES generates Excel reports, Word templates and PowerPoints – i.e. actively creating and editing Office files. basebox offers the “Ask your Excel/PDF/Word” apps in its app store for document-based analysis.

 9. Extensibility: n8n + MCP instead of a closed ecosystem